oddlama/idmail/README.md

         WHERE d.catch_all = ?1 AND d.active = true AND m.active = true AND u.active = true \
     ORDER BY rowOrder, address ASC \
 ) \
 """
-expand = """\
-SELECT m.address AS address FROM mailboxes AS m \
-    JOIN domains AS d ON m.domain = d.domain \
-    JOIN users AS u ON m.owner = u.username \
-    WHERE m.address = ?1 AND m.active = true AND d.active = true AND u.active = true \
-UNION SELECT a.address AS address FROM aliases AS a \
-    JOIN domains AS d ON a.domain = d.domain \
-    JOIN ( \
-        SELECT username FROM users \
-            WHERE active = true \
-        UNION SELECT m.address AS username FROM mailboxes AS m \
-            JOIN users AS u ON m.owner = u.username \
-            WHERE m.active = true AND u.active = true \
-    ) AS u ON a.owner = u.username \
-    WHERE a.address = ?1 AND a.active = true AND d.active = true \
-ORDER BY address \
-LIMIT 50 \
-"""
 members = ""
 name = """\